Pennsylvania Fly Fishing 3 min read

 Trip Planning Tips

-The nearest airport to Monocacy Creek is Lehigh Valley International Airport, which is litterally 15 minutes away from the stream.
-Philadelphia International Airport is another option that is a little over an hour away from Monocacy.
+The nearest airport to the creek is Lehigh Valley International Airport, which is 15 minutes away from the stream.
+Philadelphia International Airport is another option that is over an hour away from Monocacy.
 You can travel to any major or municipal airport in Pennsylvania and arrive at your destination after a few hours of scenic driving.

-If you are looking for a reasonably priced option, Knights Inn in Allentown is only about 15 minutes away from Monocacy Creek.
-This pet friendly location is in close proximity to other attractions in the area.
+Knights Inn in Allentown is only about 15 minutes away from the creek, so if you want a reasonably priced option, this pet-friendly location is near other attractions in the area.

-If you would rather sleep under the stars, Otter Creek Campground offers good prices and has its own camp store.
-They reopen on April 15, 2020 for the spring season.
+If you would rather sleep under the stars, Otter Creek Campground offers good prices and has a camp store.

 Every fly fisherman should visit a Pennsylvania limestone stream, so why not visit Monocacy Creek?
-We promise you, it is worth the trip!
+We promise you it will be worth the trip!

 Looking for more places to fish?
 Visit our DIY Guide to the Best Fly Fishing in Pennsylvania.